 Cath used the Build a marine food web activity with her year 7 and 8 students.
 In this activity, students built their own marine food web using organism cards from the SLH, a large piece of paper, glue and pens.
-As a stepping stone to this activity, students explored a marine food web interactive that Cath found on the internet.
+As a stepping stone to this activity, students explored a marine food web interactive that Cath found on the internet (search to find one that suits your reqquirments as the original is no longer available).
 The goal of the interactive was for students to correctly place each marine organism in its feeding level in the food web by dragging and dropping.
 The interactive included instructions and hints.
 Its use meant that students were scaffolded from practising building a food web to working without instruction on the SLH activity.
 The interactive artefact helped students to quickly record data and organise it to support their analysis.

 Year 7 and 8: Observing earthworms

 Gail used the Observing earthworms activity with her year 7 and 8 students.
 In this activity, students used observation to explore earthworm anatomy and the nature of science.
 The activity requires students to ‘jot down notes about what they’ve observed’.
 To help her students communicate their observations and ideas, Gail developed a graphic organiser that guided her students through the observation process by directing their attention to different aspects of observation.
 Drawing, writing, calculating and using multiple senses helped students to develop, reflect, abstract, highlight and coordinate the ideas under investigation.

 Mila’s science unit was on the New Zealand longfin eel – physical features, habitat, life cycle and threats.
 Mila adapted the Bird hotel activity from the SLH to the ‘Eel hotel’, whereby students participated in a dramatic game to experience the eel’s journey through its life cycle.